ZoomInfo Technologies Inc. (ZI) Just Got Our Attention

 Sponsored

+The average price from analysts is $64.43, which is $17.1 above the current price.
 ZI currently public float of 293.21M and currently shorts hold a 4.43% ratio of that float.
-Today, the average trading volume of ZI was 3.59M shares.
+Today, the average trading volume of ZI was 3.55M shares.

 ZI’s Market Performance